Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 Third-party reviews provide one of the most reliable ways to determine how satisfying, effective, and enjoyable a dating site is.
-Whether it’s a testimonial from a user or an assessment from a dating expert (e.g., what you’re reading right now), objective reviews can tell you what the site’s marketing language is and give you insight into how the dating site works from a user’s perspective.
+Whether it’s a testimonial from a user or an assessment from a dating expert (e.g., what you’re reading right now), objective reviews can tell you how the dating site markets itself and give you insight into how the dating site works from a user’s perspective.

 Our team has spent thousands of hours testing out dating sites and putting together helpful and comprehensive reviews for online daters.
 Check out our thoughts on eharmony, Match, and Zoosk below.

 Since it launched in 2000, eharmony has invited relationship-minded singles to take an in-depth relationship questionnaire and find a match based on known psychological principles.
-The site delivers daily compatible matches to your inbox every day and filters incoming messages based on your dating standards.
-Free members can set up their profiles and browse the site, but, unless it’s a Free Communication Weekend, singles must join a membership plan (for six, 12, or 24 months) to read or send messages to one another on eharmony.
+The online dating site delivers daily compatible matches to your inbox every day and filters incoming messages based on your dating standards.
+Free members can set up their profiles and browse the site or app, but, unless it’s a Free Communication Weekend, singles must join a membership plan (for six, 12, or 24 months) to read or send messages to one another on eharmony.